Did you ever wonder what the BPM column in your favorite music player could be used for?

 - The songs are now analyzed in the background

-- To track progress, click on the Task Queue item in the left part of the main window:
+- To track progress, click on the Analysis/Task Queue item in the left part of the main window:

-- The progress bar in the first row shows how much of the analysis of this song is completed
+- The progress bars in the first rows shows how much of the analysis of a song is completed

 - When the analysis is running, the Pause Analysis button is enabled allowing you to pause analysis at any time